ericksousa32/Fedora-KDE-Debloat/README.md

 ```

 >[!NOTE]
->If you use any of the listed packages, download the “fedora_kde_debloat.sh” file and remove them from the list.
+>If you use any of the listed packages, download the “fedora_kde_debloat.sh” file and remove them from the script.

 # Installation